wadevenz/FEB24-T1A3-Terminal_Application/README.md

 In the initial menu, it will enable the user to create an account.
 The user will input a name and a unique 4 digit PIN which will be stored in a csv file.
 A bonus of "$100" is also added to balance with a print message to indicate this has been done.

 ##### How it works
 It is important for functionality that each pin is unique so that appropriate data can be collected and assigned to current user.
 Therefore the first step of the 'create_account' is to utilise the 'get_account' funtion to check whether a row with the same pin value already exists.
 If 'get_account' does not return 'None' then it prints a message stating a unique pin is required.If 'get_account' returns 'None' then an account can be created with the variables given by opening the file using the 'with' statement in 'append' mode.
 The variables are then appended in order to the csv, assigned to their appropriate indices.
-The with statement is useful for opening files as it enables a file to be closed automatically.
+The 'with' statement is useful for opening files as it enables a file to be closed automatically.

 #### Access Account
 The same initial menu also allows users to access accounts already created with the use of PIN the user has self determined.
 This option will open a secondary menu from which the other features operate.